 Since visiting Lyon, the phrase “Only in Lyon” has imprinted in my head.
 Lyon is indeed one of its kind and there are several things that you can only do in this wonderful city.
 From strolling the Vieux Lyon, visiting the Basilique Notre-Dame de Fouvière to dining at a Bouchon, each activity is an extraordinary experience.

 Boasting a strategic location at the junction of the Rhône and Saône River, Lyon has been a major city since the Roman Age.
-Its 2000 years of history and culture is reflected through the Roman trace on the Fouvière Hill, the medieval and Renaissance architecture in the Vieux Lyon to the modern Confluence district.
-Today, it is France’s third-largest metropole; and a centre for banking, chemical, pharmaceutical and software industry.
+Its 2000 years of history and culture are reflected through the Roman trace on the Fouvière Hill, the medieval and Renaissance architecture in the Vieux Lyon to the modern Confluence district.
+Today, it is France’s third-largest metropole; and a center for banking, chemical, pharmaceutical, and software industries.

 More than 2000 years ago, the Romans built the military colony of Lugdunum (Lyon) on the slopes of Fourvière on Saône’s western bank.
 Although the Roman city has no longer existed, its trace can still be found at the Théâtres Romains.
 Today, the focal point of Fourvière Hill is the spectacular Basilique Notre-Dame de Fourvière (in short: Fourvière) crowning at the top.
 Thus, it is known in Lyon as “the hill that prays”.

-- The hidden passages are relatively difficult to be recognised.
+- The hidden passages are relatively difficult to recognize.
 But we found one way to see them is by taking the funicular.
 From the funicular, you can see some passages crisscrossing between buildings.

-- Authentic bouchon can be found around Hôtel de Ville and Ampère-Victor Hugo and can be realised by the metal plate on their façade depicting traditional puppet Gnafron with his wine glass.
+- Authentic bouchon can be found around Hôtel de Ville and Ampère-Victor Hugo and can be realized by the metal plate on their façade depicting the traditional puppet Gnafron with his wine glass.